Wilderness Country Club in Spotlight

 Planned for late May, it’s expected the event at Wilderness Country Club will bring in around 80 senior golfers, all vying for just a couple of spots in the upcoming 2019 U.S. Senior Open Championship.
 That event is planned for The Warren Course at Notre Dame.

 Back in Naples, though, Wilderness Country Club is much more than just a qualifying site for those who enjoy its many attributes.
-As a member-owned and controlled club, Wilderness was first established in the 1970s.
+As a member-owned and controlled club, Wilderness was first established in the 1970s as the first bundled golf community in Naples.

 The 200-acre site is now a designated Audubon cooperative.
 A variety of different birds and wildlife make their home in this community, surrounded by lush landscaping and tall trees.
 You won’t find any high-rise towers in Wilderness, as the more natural surroundings and golf course are the real focus of life at Wilderness Country Club.